Legal Help for Your Divorce in Ogden UT

 Helping you protect what is most important

-For most, the divorce process is one of the most stressful times of their life.
+We understand that a divorce can drastically impact the most important parts of your life.
+Getting divorced can mean less time with your children, disruption to your children’s lives, threaten your livelihood by increasing your expenses, put your home in jeopardy, or leave you wondering how you’re going to maintain stability in a post-divorce world.
 At Red Law in Ogden, Utah, we work vigorously to help you protect what is most important to you.
-As your divorce lawyers in Ogden, we work to resolve your divorce as quickly, inexpensively, and painlessly as possible.
+As your divorce lawyers in Ogden, we work to resolve your divorce as quickly, inexpensively, aggressively, and painlessly as possible.

 - Custody of children.
 Utah courts will decide what type of physical custody and legal custody you are awarded.

 - Parent-time.
-Parent-time refers to how often you get to spend time with your children, and what your parent-time schedule will be.
+Parent-time refers to what days and times the children are actually with each parent, or how often you get to spend time with your children.

 - Child support.
 The court will enter an order requiring one of the parents to pay the other a certain amount of child support.